systemd/systemd/docs/CODING_STYLE.md

   Furthermore, in all three groups, order all includes alphabetically so duplicate includes can easily be detected.

-- Avoid leaving long-running child processes around, i.e. `fork()`s that are not followed quickly by an `execv()` in the child.
-Resource management is unclear in this case, and memory CoW will result in unexpected penalties in the parent much, much later on.

-- Don't block execution for arbitrary amounts of time using `usleep()` or a similar call, unless you really know what you do.
-Just "giving something some time", or so is a lazy excuse.
-Always wait for the proper event, instead of doing time-based poll loops.

 - Please avoid using global variables as much as you can.
 And if you do use them make sure they are static at least, instead of exported.
 Especially in library-like code it is important to avoid